 Sustainable and Healthy Eating at GW

 To help curb the use of bottled water on campus, we installed water bottle filling stations to encourage the GW community to drink filtered tap water instead of bottled water.
 There are more than 67 water bottle filling stations across three campuses.
-Some key locations include the Science and Engineering Building, Gelman Library, Marvin Center, Ames Hall and multiple residence halls.
+Some key locations include the Science and Engineering Building, Gelman Library, University Student Center, Ames Hall and multiple residence halls.

 The GroW Garden is a collaborative project that brings together the GW community to grow food in an urban environment.
 The GroW Community hosts a CSA program in partnership with Community Foodworks.
 Students can use their GWorld to purchase a share of fresh, local produce that is delivered to campus weekly

 FRESHFARM Markets are a network of farmer's markets in the DMV area that promote sustainable agriculture and affordable local goods.
 The Foggy Bottom Metro and Dupont Circle location are on the GWorld Dining Meal Plan.
 By shopping at theses markets you are supporting your community and a healthier lifestyle.
 Click here for a full list of all the Washington, D.C.
 FRESFARM Markets.